straw-wave/gb-basics/README.md

   * The game calls a user pussy if he agrees to play and refuses to make a first shot.
   * The game informs a user about his tragic destiny if he is done after the first round.
   * The game calculates the total number of rounds whether a user is done or whether he quits after a successful round.
 * `roulette-6.html` - The fourth version with improved logic.
+* `roulette-8.html` - The fifth version: the game reacts differently when a user quits after the first round and when he quits after several ones.

 ## P.S.
 * `cat.html` - Verify the cat's essence.